quarkusio/quarkus-quickstarts/quartz-quickstart/README.md

 # Quarkus demo: Quartz scheduling

+This is an application demoing a clustered scheduler.
-This is a demo scheduling application exposing one Rest API `tasks` to visualise executed jobs which run every 10 seconds.
+It exposes a REST API `tasks` to visualize the executed jobs which run every 10 seconds.

 ## Requirements